ProjectEvergreen/greenwood/www/pages/plugins/index.md

 [Copy plugins](/plugins/copy/) allow users to copy ad-hac files and folders as part of a production build.

 #### Context Plugins
-[Context plugins](/plugins/context/) allows usersto extend where Greenwood can look for certain files and folders, like [templates and pages](/docs/layouts/).
+[Context plugins](/plugins/context/) allows users to extend where Greenwood can look for certain files and folders, like [templates and pages](/docs/layouts/).

 #### Resource Plugins
 [Resource plugins](/plugins/resource/) allow users to interact with the request and response lifecycles of files at a variety of different ways.
 These lifecycles provide the ability to do things like introduce new file types, to adding hosted 3rd party scripts to your site.